-Shortly after I began editing Fun and Function's online catalog, I spearheaded the creation of a formalized style guide.
-The editorial team worked together to create a consistent yet flexible format that served a variety of products.
-We took into account every detail to ensure descriptions would be informative, comprehensive, and scannable.
+Shortly after I began editing Fun and Function's online catalog, I spearheaded the creation of a formalized style guide and product description template.
+The editorial team collaborated to create a consistent yet flexible format that served a variety of products.
+This ensured that descriptions for hundreds of products would be informative, comprehensive, and scannable.